improvein/bitcoin-forge/README.md

 <img src="/src/web/images/bf_logo.svg" alt="BF logo" width="70" height="70">

-This project intends to be a suite of tools for low-level operations with Bitcoin, like forging transactions or tinker with scripts.
+This project intends to be an **offline** suite of tools for low-level operations with Bitcoin, like forging transactions or tinker with scripts.

 The core features are developed using [BitcoinJS (bitcoinjs-lib)](https://github.com/bitcoinjs/bitcoinjs-lib).